Constrained Trajectory Optimization on Matrix Lie Groups via Lie-Algebraic Differential Dynamic Programming: Proposed Method

 \subsubsection{Computational Efficiency}

 A widely used approach to solving discrete optimal control problems involves utilizing readily available optimization solvers, which can be seamlessly applied with minimal modifications.
-Generating feasible trajectories can be achieved by treating the system dynamics as equality constraints and formulating both configuration and velocity constraints as inequality constraints.
+Generating feasible trajectories can be achieved by treating the system dynamics as equality constraints and formulating both state and input constraints as inequality constraints.

-In order to establish a benchmark comparison, we employed a Python optimizer that uses the Sequential Least SQuares Programming (SLSQP) Algorithm \cite{Kraft1988}, from the SciPy Optimization module.
-The task described in Section 3.2 proved challenging for a standard constrained SQP, as it involves 300 discrete steps with nonlinear equality and inequality constraints at each step.
-As a result, we tested a relatively simpler task: rotating the body from its identity configuration to $R_z(90)$ and translating it from the initial position $(0,0,0)$ to $(1,1,1)$ in 30 discrete steps, while avoiding a spherical obstacle with a 0.6 radius located at $(0.5,0.5,0.5)$.
+In order to establish a benchmark comparison, we employed a Python optimizer that uses the Sequential Least SQuares Programming (SLSQP) Algorithm \cite{Kraft1988}, from the SciPy Optimization module and Interior Point Optimizer (IPOPT) \cite{Byrd1999}.
+The task described in Section \ref{subsec-const-handling} was tested by those methods.
 To accelerate convergence, we supplied derivative information for the cost function as well as equality and inequality constraints.

-Figure \ref{fig:sqp-vs-ddp} illustrates a comparison of convergence between the standard constrained SQP and the proposed constrained DDP methods.
-DDP achieves convergence in just 5 iterations, whereas SQP requires 47 iterations.
+Figure \ref{fig:comparison} illustrates a comparison of convergence between the standard constrained IPOPT, SQP, and the proposed constrained DDP methods.
+DDP achieves convergence in less than 40 iterations, whereas IPOPT and SQP require 125 and 250 iterations, respectively.
 The primary reason for this difference is that direct optimization methods increase the number of decision variables as the horizon expands, leading to a search in a space with numerous equality and inequality constraints.
-This result is consistent with the analysis presented in \cite{Boutselis2020} regarding unconstrained DDP on Lie groups.